-Friday, March 1, 2013 – Essay #10 – Marbury v.
-Madison – John Marshall – Guest Essayist: Steven H. Aden serves as Senior Counsel and Vice President of the Center for Life at Alliance Defending Freedom
+Friday, March 1, 2013 – Essay #10 – Marbury vs. Madison by John Marshall – Guest Essayist: Steven H. Aden, Senior Counsel and Vice President of the Center for Life at Alliance Defending Freedom

 “It is emphatically the province and duty of the judicial department to say what the law is.”
 With those understated words, Supreme Court Chief Justice John Marshall ushered in the modern era of judicial review – the notion that it is up to judges, not legislators or presidents, to finally interpret and give meaning to the nation’s Constitution and laws.